ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/03-build-model/assignment.md

   ```
   attributes.com.example
   ```
-6. Let's train our model to look at the specific fields we think might be influences in predicting `classification`.
+6. Let's train our model to look at the specific fields we think might be good influences in predicting `classification`.
 Select the following fields:
   * `attributes.com.example.action`
   * `attributes.com.example.classification`
   * `attributes.com.example.day_of_week`